Patch

 time_deltas = dc.to_timedelta64(np.arange(array.shape[1]) * attrs["d_time"])

-# create coordinate data
+# Create coordinate data

 distance = np.arange(array.shape[0]) * attrs["dx"]